-Azimuthal brightness variations in Saturn's rings were first noted by Camichel (1958), who found that the A ring leading quadrants were systematically brighter than the trailing quadrants.
+Azimuthal brightness variations in Saturn's rings were first noted by Camichel (1958), who found that the A ring leading quadrants (where ring particles have passed elongation) were systematically brighter than the trailing quadrants (where ring particles are approaching elongation).
 Although the level of variations he found in photographs was large (roughly 10%), this effect had never been reported by visual observers.
 Camichel's finding was confirmed by Ferrin (1975) and by Reitsema et al. (1976).
 In particular, the latter study applied a two-dimensional smearing correction to their digitized photographic plates, demonstrating the similarity of the A ring intrinsic brightness variations in the west and east ansae.
 The smearing model was able to account for the observed variations in the B ring scans, with brightness appearing to increase symmetrically toward the ansae (most likely due to the reduced importance of radial smearing), setting an upper limit of a few percent for any intrinsic B ring azimuthal asymmetry.

-In the late 1970s, Lumme and his co-workers carried out detailed studies of the dependence of azimuthal variations on tilt, phase angle, color, and Saturnocentric distance (Lumme and Irvine 1976; Lumme et al. 1977; Lumme and Irvine 1979b; Thompson et al. 1981; Thompson, 1982).
-These studies confirmed the nearly perfect m = 2 symmetry of the ansae (within 2%) and indicated that the shape and amplitude of A ring variation depends strongly on the ring opening angle, with the mid-A ring amplitude reaching a maximum of $\pm 20\%$ when the ring tilt decreased from 26° to 11.5° (Thompson et al. 1981).
+In the late 1970s, Lumme and his co-workers carried out detailed studies of the dependence of azimuthal variations on tilt, phase angle, color, and Saturnocentric distance (Lumme and Irvine, 1976, 1979b; Lumme et al., 1977; Thompson et al., 1981; Thompson, 1982).
+These studies confirmed the nearly perfect m = 2 symmetry of the ansae (within 2%) and indicated that the shape and amplitude of A ring variation depends strongly on the ring opening angle, with the mid-A ring amplitude reaching a maximum of $\pm 20\%$ when the ring tilt decreased from 26° to 11.5° (Thompson et al., 1981).
 For still smaller tilt (6°) the amplitude seemed to decline, but this was somewhat uncertain due to pronounced smearing.
-There was a suggestion of weaker asymmetry at shorter wavelengths (blue vs. red and green), and near opposition (solar phase angle $\alpha < 1^{\circ}$ vs. $\alpha > 1^{\circ}$ ).
-No asymmetry was detected in the B ring or in the outermost A ring (with 1% and 5% upper limits, respectively).
-In these observations, the A ring minimum brightness occurred at longitudes of about $20^{\circ} - 25^{\circ}$ before elongation, although the scatter in individual scans was large.
-Large scatter, combined with the small range of phase angles ( $\alpha < 6.4^{\circ}$ ) accessible in groundbased observations, made it impossible to determine whether the minimum was related predominantly to the observing or illumination direction.
+There was a suggestion of weaker asymmetry at shorter wavelengths (blue vs red and green), and near opposition at solar phase angle $\alpha < 1^{\circ}$, compared to $\alpha > 1^{\circ}$.
+No asymmetry was detected in the B ring or in the outermost A ring (with 1 and 5% upper limits, respectively).
+In these observations, the A ring minimum brightness occurred at longitudes of about 20°-25° before elongation, although the scatter in individual scans was large.
+Large scatter, combined with the small range of phase angles ($\alpha < 6.4^{\circ}$) accessible in ground-based observations, made it impossible to determine whether the minimum was related predominantly to the observing or illumination direction.